 AutoCAD Level 2: Intermediate Course Outline

-AutoCAD®: Beyond the Basics course continues on from the topics covered in the AutoCAD®9: Essentials class.
-It covers more sophisticated techniques that extend your mastery of the software.
+Our AutoCAD Level 2 Intermediate course continues on from the topics covered in the AutoCAD Level 1 Essentials course.
+Level 2 covers more sophisticated techniques that extend your mastery of the software.
 For example, here you go beyond the basic skill of using a template to understand the process of setting up a template, creating annotation styles, and how to work with external references.

 You learn skills such as:

 • Using more advanced editing and construction techniques.

 A working knowledge of basic design/drafting procedures and terminology.

 1.2 Using the Keyboard Effectively

 1.4 Working in Multiple